goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 .. _intro-organization:

-Organization of the book
+Organization of the documentation
 ------------------------

-This book has divided into multiple chapters.
+This documentation has divided into multiple chapters.
 Summary of each chapter is given below.

 Introduction
 ~~~~~~~~~~~~